It's the last day for these savings

 Education and Qualifications

-To become a reliability engineer, the minimum educational requirement is typically a bachelor's degree in engineering.
+To become an engineer, the minimum educational requirement is typically a bachelor's degree in engineering.

 Earn a Bachelor's Degree